OSVTAC/OSVTAC.github.io/meetings/2017-09-21/minutes.md

 electronically, but it was only used for accessible voting.

-4. The Travis Co. system is similar to Prime III, voting in precincts, but can use a QR code to print the allot.
+4. The Travis Co. system is similar to Prime III, voting in precincts, but can use a QR code to print the ballot.
 It is just being proposed now.

 Member Wasserman gave a short review of his report to the Elections Commission last night.